peterlaurin/group_2/README.md

   Uses:
   - plot_functions.py: functions to create plots for gender breakdown by country, gender breakdown by field, gender breakdown by institution, gender breakdown by rank.

+make_website/ : This directory includes the files used to crease the website.
+First, we found the names of all the files in pyplot_htmls_final via the terminal and saved that in plots.txt.
+Make_js_plots_final.py took plots.txt to iteratute through the html files in plots_html_final, extract the havascript portion of the html, and write a javascript file that includes each plot javascript as a function.
+We called the resulting javascript file java_functions_final, added an additional function, and then referenced this file through website.html.
+  -plot.txt: a text file with the names of all the files in pyplot_htmls_final (at the time we made it) -make_js_plots_final.py: writes javascript file as described above -java_functions_final.js; javascript functions (on_press() and one function per plot) that are used by website.html

 Files: